 loads of websites – and even do data-intensive tasks, like watching videos – without worrying

 Privacy and security

-for anyone using the same Wi‑Fi to eavesdrop on what you are doing.
+it may even be possible for anyone else in the vicinity to eavesdrop on what you are doing.

-and your family (and any guests you choose).
-You trust your router because it’s connected
+and your family – and guests you choose – and you trust your router because it’s connected